Charles IV, Duke of Lorraine: Life

 In 1635, he tried in vain to recapture his duchy together with an Imperial army under Matthias Gallas.
 The aggressive Charles and the defensive-minded Gallas did not go along well; while Charles urged to recapture his capital Nancy, Gallas preferred to entrench his troops at the Seille to give them some rest after a long march from the Rhine.
 An outbreak of plague ended all hopes of further approaching Nancy.
 The next year, the Imperials sent Charles to the Spanish Franche-Comté, where he lifted the French siege of Dole and advanced as far as Dijon.
 Appointed captain general of the troops in Burgundy, Charles defended the core area of the Franche-Comté around Besançon, Dole and Salins against the French over the next few years.
 He also made repeated forays into the French heartland or into Lorraine to attack French garrisons.
 In May 1638, he advanced into Bassigny, moved from there to Lorraine, recaptured Épinal in August and besieged Lunéville in September.
 Since in the meantime Bernard of Saxe-Weimar was besieging the fortress Breisach on the Upper Rhine, Charles was called upon to relieve it and attack the besiegers from two sides at the same time, together with the Imperial and Bavarian troops on the right bank of the Rhine.
 Bernard, however, used the advantage of the inner line and was able to repulse Charles at Thann on 15 October as well as Johann von Götzen's attack on the siege positions around Breisach a few days later.
 The fall of Breisach on 17 December largely cut off Franche-Comté from the Empire and the rest of the Habsburg territories.
-Charles gave up the post of captain general in January 1639, reliefed the besieged castle of his second wife in Belvoir and went to Brussels, where he hoped for a new command.
+Charles gave up the post of captain general in January 1639, relieved the besieged castle of his second wife in Belvoir and went to Brussels, where he hoped for a new command.